SequentCalculus/sequent-calculus-compiler-bench/README.md

 mv suite/EvenoddGoto/EvenoddGoto.ml suite/EvenoddGoto/EvenoddGoto_ml
 ```

-The MLton version of this benchmark is excluded, because it takes very long, and the Koka version is excluded becuase it segfaults.
+The MLton version of this benchmark is already excluded, because it takes very long.

 ### Results

-The raw results will be stored under [`./results/raw/`](./results/raw/).
+The raw results will be stored under `results/raw/`.
-To obtain graphical representations of the relative speedups with `scc` as the baseline (above `1` and higher is better), you can run
+To obtain graphical representations of the relative speedups on a logarithmic scale with `scc` as the baseline (i.e., above `1` means faster than `scc` and higher is better), you can run

 ```
 make plots
 ```

-The resulting bar plots (SVG) will be stored under [`./results/plots/`](./results/plots/).
+The resulting bar plots (SVG) will be stored under `results/plots/`.